Best daily deals

 The addition of the copper ANC mic housings make the Sony WF-1000XM4 a bit more glam.

 The Galaxy Buds Pro also has wireless charging and its case holds an additional 13 hours of juice.
-Performing the same standardized test the buds last for 4 hours, 48 minutes on a single charge with active noise cancelling enabled.
+Performing the same standardized test the buds last for 4 hours, 48 minutes on a single charge with active noise canceling enabled.
 They are sure to last a bit longer if you’re not using ANC.
 Like Sony’s case, the Galaxy Buds Pro case supports USB-C and wireless charging.
 It has an extra trick up its sleeve: Samsung Wireless PowerShare, which charges the case when placed atop a compatible Samsung device.

-Which headset has better active noise cancelling?
+Which headset has better active noise canceling?

 A single Samsung Galaxy Buds Pro earbud in hand over a game.